Why you need a travel capsule wardrobe for your next trip (and how to build one)

 That’s a total of seven pieces of clothing and four accessories for five days (a 10 piece travel wardrobe, plus one pair of shoes).
 Not bad!
 If you’re traveling for a few weeks, 13 pieces of clothing would be a great amount.
 For me that might be six tops, four bottoms, an outer layer and two dresses- but the details depend on the weather and your personal style.
 Here are some of my favorite travel outfits for Europe.

 These are all pieces that I own and wear often, so I feel comfortable wearing them and I can avoid spending travel money on clothing.
 All three tops can work with either bottom and with the jacket and either the scarf or necklace.
 T-shirt dresses are ideal travel dresses for Europe because they’re versatile and easy to care for, though I’ve been tempted to try this awesome travel dress as well.
 I’ll probably throw in a pair of tights to go under it (or the skirt) on chilly evenings.
 I even feel like I can get away with just bringing my TOMS Avalon slip-ons; they’re very comfortable for walking, but because they’re made of coated canvas they have a more finished look.
+Check out these other great travel shoes that will keep you walking all day long!

 The best part?
 If I wear the jeans, a shirt and jacket on the plane I can fit the rest of the clothes in a medium sized packing cube with room to spare.
 More space for souvenirs!